RTEMS/rtems-docs/user/installation/kernel.rst

 RTEMS.
 Do not mix versions of RTEMS under the same `prefix`.
 Make installs RTEMS with the following command:

-.. comment: CCJ - this code block for not parse and gives a warning in
-            index.rst.

 .. code-block:: shell

   $ make install